20 Tavistock Square

 Tiffany St James, former Head of Public Participation for the UK Government and Executive Director of the British Interactive Media Association - invited

-Michael Thompson, Deputy Director of Communication, Universities UK
+Michael Thompson, Deputy Director of Communications & External Relations, Universities UK

 Fiona Samson, GREAT Britain Campaign Director, Education & Society, British Council